mohitsoni87/Full-Stack-Development-SpringBoot-Angular---TaskMaster/README.md

 **Full Stack Development with Spring Boot and Angular - ToDo Application**

 **Overview**
-This GitHub repository, maintained by Mohit Soni, presents a comprehensive guide to developing a full-stack ToDo application using Spring Boot for the backend and Angular for the frontend.
+A comprehensive guide to developing a full-stack ToDo application using Spring Boot for the backend and Angular for the frontend.
 The project demonstrates how to create, read, update, and delete (CRUD) tasks in a to-do list, showcasing the integration between a Java-based backend and a JavaScript-based frontend.

 **Key Features**